Xyfir/admyn/README.md

 **WARNING!** Some setup is required.
 This is not a standalone admin panel that you install and run a couple commands.
 It was built to integrate directly into your existing application so as to give you more control over it.
 How you integrate it into your existing Express + MySQL application is largely up to you.

-The following setup guide should be used as a rough example of how to implement it.
-Things can vary greatly depending on your exact stack and environment.

 View the [example folder](https://github.com/Xyfir/admyn/tree/master/example) for a simple, but working example.